The New Reality of Drug Development

 The Dual Mandate: Clinical and Economic Evidence

-Regulatory agencies like the FDA and EMA focus on establishing that a drug is safe and effective for its intended use.
 Their evaluation criteria center on clinical trial data demonstrating therapeutic benefit and acceptable safety profiles.
 However, gaining regulatory approval is only the first hurdle in bringing a therapy to patients.
+Payers and HTA bodies operate under different mandates.
+They must evaluate whether a new therapy provides sufficient value relative to its cost, considering budget constraints and existing treatment alternatives.

+This requires demonstrating not just that a drug works, but that it offers meaningful improvements in outcomes that justify its price point.
 Health Technology Assessment has become the gatekeeper for market access in many countries.
 HTA bodies evaluate the clinical effectiveness, cost-effectiveness, and broader societal impact of new therapies.
 Their recommendations directly influence reimbursement decisions and can determine whether patients gain access to innovative treatments.

 Learning from Real-World Examples